snowdriftcoop/snowdrift/BUILD.md

 your PATH (e.g. in `~/.bash_profile`, `~/.bashrc` or `~/.profile`) or create symlinks somewhere already on your PATH.

-Then follow the [Stack install instructions] for your distribution.
+- Follow the [Stack install instructions] for your distribution.

 ### Arch Linux